oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 ```

-To upload this image to the OCIR we need to have / create a token
+To upload this image to the OCIR we need to have / [create a token](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm)

-To create a token click on the right part of the OCI concole
+To create a token click on the right part of the OCI console

 ![](images/create_token1.jpg)

-Then click on the line just after the Profile string ie your user account , and on the lower left side click on Auth Tokens
+Then click on :

+1. the line just after the Profile string ie your user account ,
+2. and on the lower left side click on AUTH Tokens

 ![](images/create_token2.jpg)

+Then

-Then click on generate Token , give the name OCIR , and then copy the content of the token to your notepad.
+1. click on generate Token ,
+2. give the name OCIR ,
+3. and then copy the content of the token to your notepad.

-The TOKEN content will not be available any more for the console.
+The TOKEN content will not be visible any more from  the console.

-You can repeat this process if you need to recreate this token
+You can repeat this process if you need to recreate this token.

 ![](images/create_token3.jpg)

-You need this token and you account info to log into the registry as ( run again the below command to your linux terminal)
+1. You need the token
+2. and you account info

+to log into your OICI Registry  ( run again the below command to your Linux terminal)

 ```
 echo "THE_CONTENT_OF_YOUR_TOKEN" > token